 Advanced graduate work beyond the master's degree may be pursued in specific program areas.
-The 30-credit program leads to a Certificate of Advanced Study in Education (CASE).
-Requirements are 18 hours of coursework in a specific area of concentration and 12 hours of coursework in other areas.
-Students must meet with an adviser prior to beginning the CASE.
+The 30-credit program leads to a Certificate of Advanced Study in Education (CASE) for students who have already completed a master's degree in special education.
+Requirements are 18 hours of coursework in special education and 12 hours of coursework in another area.
+Students must meet with an advisor prior to beginning the CASE.